kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 4. How might we increase the RM's performance and product knowledge?
 5. How might we recommend better purchase options for our customers?

+This formed the basis of our design thinking methodology for the project.
+Following all these steps allowed us to get a better understanding of the final project and empathise with whom we are designing the project for.
+After the design thinking stage, we arranged another group meeting to discuss our thoughts and move on to the next stage which was the agile methodology.
+In this stage, we utilised a Scrum agile method to progress through the various diagrams and models.

 **Assumptions**

 * RM's are frustrated with the long wait times like the customers